osamaqarem/react-native-image-colors/README.md

 `npx pod-install`

-(**Important for RN < 0.62 users**: if you face a compilation error while building, your Xcode project likely does not support Swift which this package requires.
+> **RN < 0.62**: if you face a compilation error while building, your Xcode project likely does not support Swift which this package requires.
 You can fix this by either **a)** Creating a blank dummy swift file using Xcode or **b)** [Following steps 1,2,3 here](https://github.com/facebook/flipper/blob/4297b3061f14ceca4d184aa3eebd0731b5bf20f5/docs/getting-started.md#for-pure-objective-c-projects).

 ## Usage